Hitman (DC Comics): Trades

 Truman hires Marc Navarone, the son of Johnny Navarone (from "10,000 Bullets"), to kill Tommy, whom he regards as a loose end.
 An aging policeman named Connolly (mentioned in "The Old Dog") hears about the CIA plots, and kidnaps Tommy to protect him as a posthumous favor to Sean.
 After a few flashbacks, Natt and McAllister find Connolly's apartment and free Tommy without killing Connolly.
-Tommy, Natt, and McCallister shoot up Truman's place, slaying many of Truman's men in the process.
+Tommy, Natt, and McAllister shoot up Truman's place, slaying many of Truman's men in the process.
 They are so overwhelmed by the horrors of Truman's experiments that Marc gets the drop on Tommy, but, having never killed anyone outside of practice, he accidentally leaves the gun's safety on.
 Tommy snatches the gun and shoots him.

 Truman escapes and gathers his remaining two hundred men.
 McAllister picks up the helicopter and heads to Noonan's, where Tommy and Natt share one last beer.
 They walk outside, and Truman's men open fire.
 Tommy loses multiple fingers due to a well-placed bullet.
 Connolly is forced to watch, but has been forbidden to interfere by the Gotham PD brass.
 Natt is shot in the chest, but kills his attacker.
 Moments later, he falls during the run for the helicopter.
 He pleads with Tommy not to leave him alive to be experimented on.
 McAllister tries to get Tommy to stay on the helicopter, but he runs back to defend his friend.
 Tommy lays down covering fire; Truman catches a bullet between the eyes and dies.
 Tommy is shot down by the remaining men.
 The series ends with a badly wounded Natt and Tommy fantasizing about a version of Noonan's where the beer is free, no guns are allowed and all their deceased friends are alive.